 When you are still at school, Dionysos is referred to as the God of wine and grape harvest.
 The list goes on to include so much more, however, most of which is reasonably not mentioned to a group of giggly preschoolers.

 Dionysos stood for rebellion, ecstasy, frenzy and sexual madness.
 He was the original party animal of Mount Olympus and often a favourite god amongst the people.
 The island of Ikaria is often regarded as the birthplace of Dionysos even though both the name of Ikaria and the origin of Dionysos are linked to many more different places.
 In recent years, Ikaria is known as one of the Blue Zones.
-A place where clocks seize to matter, stress is washed away and people are friendly, hardworking and live way past the one hundred birthday milestone.
-The key to longevity has often been investigated but if I may, I will offer that the biggest contributing factor to a long and healthy life is state of mind rather than something tangible.
+A place where clocks cease to matter, stress is washed away and people are friendly, hardworking and live way past the one hundred birthday milestone.
+The key to longevity has often been investigated but if I may, I will offer that the biggest contributing factor to a long and healthy life is a state of mind rather than something tangible.

-People in Ikaria know how to focus on what matters, are unperturbed with trivial modern issues and at the end of a hardworking day spend in the rugged fields of the island, they know how to slow down and have fun over a few alcoholic beverages.
-Maybe that is why Dionysus continues to be connected with this little spot of stress free life.
+People in Ikaria know how to focus on what matters, are unperturbed with trivial modern issues and at the end of a hardworking day spent in the rugged fields of the island, they know how to slow down and have fun over a few alcoholic beverages.
+Maybe that is why Dionysus continues to be connected with this little spot of a stress-free life.

 The festivals of Ikaria taking place from May till August are a chance for visitors to experience the ideal of celebration, unity and connection.
 No stranger escapes the pull of the dance, whether they know the steps or not.
 And time is nothing but a concept when the music starts to play at daylight and continues until there is no one standing.